Loft ladders for a truss roof

 Aluminium concertina loft ladders

 Concertina loft ladders are a great option where space is limited.
 When not in use, they retract so that they can fit into small opening lengths.
 It also means that they offer minimal protrusion into the attic space above.
-Most are also counter-balanced, which makes them very easy to use.
+Furthermore, most are also counter-balanced.
+As such, they are very easy to use.

-Where a new loft hatch and ladder is needed, the ideal solution is the Ecco loft ladder.
+The Ecco loft ladder is the ideal solution where a new loft hatch and ladder is needed.
 The Ecco features a lightweight ladder with an insulated and airtight hatch box.
 It is suitable for opening sizes from 80cm long by 55cm wide.
-Furthermore, the Ecco has a load rating of 150kg per tread.
+Also, the Ecco has a load rating of 150kg per tread.
 As a result, it is perfect for normal domestic/residential use.
 However, if you need a heavy duty solution for frequent use, the Supreme (rated to 200kg per tread) is the answer.

-If you wish to keep your existing hatch box and trapdoor, the Elite is a great option.
+Alternatively, the Elite is a great option if you wish to keep your existing hatch box and trapdoor, .
 The Elite is very easy to install.
 In addition, it is available in a range of widths, starting from 420mm.
 Therefore, it will accommodate a range of different hatch box opening sizes.
-The Elite benefits high-strength (200kg per tread), ease-of-use and large treads (with a depth of 140mm).
+The Elite also benefits high-strength (200kg per tread), ease-of-use and large treads (with a depth of 140mm).

 Electric loft ladders